Database Usage (Based on Laravel Database Component)

 $email = Db::table('user')->select('nickname')->distinct()->get();

-Chunk the Results
+Chunk Results

-method.
-This method retrieves a small chunk of the result set at a time and passes it to a closure function for processing.
-For example, we can chunk the entire "users" table data into small batches of 100 records, each batch being processed once:
+If you need to handle thousands of database records, reading all this data at once can be time-consuming and easily cause memory overflow; at this point, you might consider using the chunkById method.
+This method fetches a small chunk of the result set at a time and passes it to a closure function for processing.
+For example, we can chunk all data from the users table into small parts of 100 records at a time:

 Db::table('users')->orderBy('id')->chunkById(100, function ($users) {